-New tags can be ordered by simply indicating this on the last return card/spreadsheet.
+New tags can be ordered by simply indicating this on the last return card/spreadsheet or via email or WhatsApp.
 There is no charge for additional tags, though we will normally limit each issue to approximately ten tags per angler to avoid too many tags remaining unused.
 Please complete your tag return card/s correctly and submit these returns promptly in the manner most convenient to you so that your efforts will not be wasted and any recaptures can be followed up immediately.